radumg/AEC-hackathon-Dynamo-Workshop/README.md

 As you can clearly understand, the above will only accepts the declared input types, to accept any type you can use the `object` type.
 For lists/arrays, again, just follow normal C# conventions.

 But what happens if you don't know in advance the structure of the incoming data?
-If you want to handle inputs with variable nesting and single items as well?
-Use the `[ArbitraryDimensionArrayImport]` attribute (also, make sure you are have the `using Autodesk.DesignScript.Runtime;` directive in your file):
+What if you want to handle inputs with variable nesting and single items as well?
+Use the `[ArbitraryDimensionArrayImport]` attribute & make sure you  have the `using Autodesk.DesignScript.Runtime;` directive in your file:

 ```c#
 public static IList AddItemToEnd([ArbitraryDimensionArrayImport] object item, IList list)